How does Weather Affect Migraine?

 Thomas Berk, MD FAHS

-Thomas Berk is Medical Director at Neura Health, where he treats Neura patients via video visit.
-He is a former Clinical Assistant Professor at the Department of Neurology at NYU Grossman School of Medicine.
+Thomas Berk, MD is the Vice President of Clinical and Medical Director at Neura Health, where he treats Neura patients via video visit.
+He is a former Clinical Assistant Professor in the Department of Neurology at NYU Grossman School of Medicine.

 About the Author

-Thomas Berk, MD FAHS is Medical Director of Neura Health and a neurologist and headache specialist based in New York City.
+Thomas Berk, MD FAHS is the Vice President of Clinical and Medical Director of Neura Health and a neurologist and headache specialist based in New York City.
 A former Clinical Assistant Professor at the Department of Neurology at NYU Grossman School of Medicine, he has over 12 years of clinical experience.
 He graduated from the NYU Grossman School of Medicine and completed his neurology residency at NYU as well.
 He completed a headache fellowship at the Jefferson Headache Center in Philadelphia.
 He is a Fellow of the American Headache Society and has been on the Super Doctors list of rising stars for the past five years.

 Share this article